-Football has 17 laws of the game but referees in Uganda add an 18th law that requires them to use common sense which in my opinion makes sense considering their safety concerns in most lower league matches.
+Football has 17 laws of the game but referees are allowed to add an unwritten 18th law that requires them to use common sense especially in grassroots football.

 Law 1 covers the field of play

 Law 4 covers the players’ equipment

 Law 6 covers the other match officials

 Law 7 covers the duration of the match